 Competitive intelligence refers to a company’s ability to collect, analyze and assimilate information about its competitors into its business strategy.

 Companies need competitive intelligence to understand opportunities and challenges and cultivate informed business practices.
 The overarching point is to make informed business decisions before opportunities and threats become readily apparent.
-Competitive intelligence tools are essential in monitoring and analyzing this data efficiently and effectively.
+Competitive intelligence tools, like Visualping are essential in monitoring and analyzing this data efficiently and effectively.

 For more information about how you or your team can use Visualping for CI, contact us at email@example.com.